Top 10: What to see and do in Boothbay, Maine

 When I mention Boothbay, Maine, folks often cringe.
 They picture a small town overrun with tourists; cheek-by-jowl shops overstocked with Made-in-Japan lobster charms, lighthouse trinkets, and flimsy tee shirts; and way-too-many overpriced, oversized lobster shacks.
 But they don’t know the Boothbay I know.

 While no visit is complete without braving the crowds in downtown Boothbay Harbor (awe, c’mon, you love it—ice cream, taffy, the pedestrian bridge, that summer-scented medley of sun, salt, greasy burgers, and popcorn), there’s plenty more to this region (encompassing Boothbay, Boothbay Harbor, East Boothbay, and Southport Island).
 Here’s my Top 10 list of what not to miss in the Boothbays.
-(Updated Dec.
-24, 2019)
+(Originally posted in Jan.
+2010 and updated on Dec.
+24, 2019; reposted after updating on June 16, 2026.)

 Coastal Maine Botanical Gardens